About

 Contributing Authors

 My parent bought me an NES in 1988.
 It was the Action Set, to be specific.
 Like every kid who got a Nintendo, I probably sunk an unhealthy amount of time into Super Mario Bros and Duck Hunt.
 I still remember standing a centimeter away from the TV while playing Duck Hunt.
 I think my father told me “you’re gonna go blind” about 1500 times.
 Well, I was hooked.
 I loved gaming (and my parents loved the peace and quiet).
 A couple years later they bought me a Game Boy.
 Then a few after that I got the Super Nintendo.
 You probably get the idea by this point.
 In my twenties, I was able to game when and how I wanted.
 I’ve dumped thousands of hours into shooters and raided multiple nights a week in World of Warcraft.
 I’ve owned or played just about every major system to date.
 That all changed at thirty (wife, kids, work, hobbies).
-Nowadays I split most of my precious free time between PC gaming, Xbox One and the underachieving Wii U. In “real life” I’m a senior technical project manager with an MBA.
+Nowadays I split most of my precious free time between PC gaming, Xbox One and the underachieving Wii U. In “real life” I’m a manager of a development team.
+My MBA is from Penn State.
 When I’m not at work my family keeps me busy.
 When not with my family, ice hockey keeps me busy.
 When I finally have some free time, game on.

 Email: joethreezero(at)gameoverthirty.com